-• To understand the clinical and imaging features of congenital malformations of the uterus and vagina (Müllerian abnormalities), in association with urinary abnormalities and complications To have an in-depth knowledge of the clinical and imaging features of tumours of the uterus To have an in-depth knowledge of benign tumours of the endometrium and myometrium To be familiar with the management of uterine leiomyomas • To understand the subtypes, imaging, pathways of spread and staging of endometrial cancer • To be familiar with the malignant neoplasm of corpus uteri, including sarcoma, neuroendocrine tumours, lymphoma and metastases • To have an in-depth understanding of the subtypes, imaging, pathways of spread and staging of cervical cancer To be familiar with gestational trophoblastic disease • To understand the clinical and imaging features of tumours of the vulva, vagina and perineum To be familiar with benign diseases of the cervix To be familiar with benign diseases of the vulva and vagina To be familiar with benign diseases of the perineum • To know the subtypes, imaging, pathways of spread and staging of malignant tumours of the vulva and vagina • To have an in-depth understanding of the clinical and imaging features of tumours of the ovaries and adnexa To be familiar with the management of ovarian cysts in pre-and postmenopausal age To understand the clinical and imaging features of polycystic ovarian disease To be familiar with the clinical and imaging features of paraovarian tumours To understand the clinical and imaging features of benign ovarian tumours • To know the subtypes, imaging, pathways of spread and staging of malignant ovarian tumours To be familiar with the clinical and imaging features of ovarian metastases To understand the clinical and imaging features of peritoneal carcinomatosis To know the staging strategies and staging of ovarian cancers To be familiar with benign and malignant tumours of the Fallopian tubes To know the clinical and imaging features of endometriosis • To understand the clinical and imaging features of pelvic inflammatory and its complications To have an in-depth understanding of the diagnostic management of acute pelvic pain To be familiar with the diagnostic management of chronic pelvic pain syndromes To understand the diagnostic and therapeutic strategies in female infertility To understand the clinical and imaging features in hereditary gynecological cancers • To understand the clinical and imaging features in recurrence of cancer of the female genital organs To understand the clinical and imaging features of the postoperative uterus • To know the clinical and imaging features of radiotherapy associated findings in the female pelvis (acute and chronic, normal and complications) • To have an in-depth understanding of the clinical and imaging features in pregnancy-associated disorders To have an in-depth understanding of uterine disorders associated with pregnancy To have an in-depth understanding of uterine disorders during delivery
+- To understand the clinical and imaging features of congenital malformations of the uterus and vagina (Müllerian abnormalities), in association with urinary abnormalities and complications - · To have an in-depth knowledge of the clinical and imaging features of tumours of the uterus - To have an in-depth knowledge of benign tumours of the endometrium and myometrium - To be familiar with the management of uterine leiomyomas - To understand the subtypes, imaging, pathways of spread and staging of endometrial cancer - To be familiar with the malignant neoplasm of corpus uteri, including sarcoma, neuroendocrine tumours, lymphoma and metastases - To have an in-depth understanding of the subtypes, imaging, pathways of spread and staging of cervical cancer - To be familiar with gestational trophoblastic disease

+- To understand the clinical and imaging features of tumours of the vulva, vagina and perineum - To be familiar with benign diseases of the cervix - To be familiar with benign diseases of the vulva and vagina - To be familiar with benign diseases of the perineum - To know the subtypes, imaging, pathways of spread and staging of malignant tumours of the vulva and vagina - To have an in-depth understanding of the clinical and imaging features of tumours of the ovaries and adnexa - To understand the MRI features of malignant ovarian tumours included in the O-RADS algorithm - To be familiar with the management of ovarian cysts in pre-and postmenopausal age - To understand the clinical and imaging features of polycystic ovarian disease - To be familiar with the clinical and imaging features of paraovarian tumours - To understand the clinical and imaging features of benign ovarian tumours - To know the subtypes, imaging, pathways of spread and staging of malignant ovarian tumours - To be familiar with the clinical and imaging features of ovarian metastases - To understand the clinical and imaging features of peritoneal carcinomatosis - To know the staging strategies and staging of ovarian cancers - To be familiar with benign and malignant tumours of the Fallopian tubes - To know the clinical and imaging features of endometriosis - To understand the clinical and imaging features of pelvic inflammatory and its complications . - To have an in-depth understanding of the diagnostic management of acute pelvic pain - To be familiar with the diagnostic management of chronic pelvic pain syndromes - To understand the diagnostic and therapeutic strategies in female infertility • - To understand the clinical and imaging features in hereditary gynaecological cancers - To understand the clinical and imaging features in recurrence of cancer of the female genital organs - To understand the clinical and imaging features of the post-operative uterus . - To know the clinical and imaging features of radiotherapy-associated findings in the female pelvis (acute and chronic, normal and complications) - To have an in-depth understanding of the clinical and imaging features in pregnancy-associated disorders - To have an in-depth understanding of uterine disorders associated with pregnancy - To have an in-depth understanding of uterine disorders during delivery - To have an in-depth understanding of complications in the post-partum period (uterine and not uterine, • e.g., ovarian vein thrombosis, haematoma with superinfection) - To know disorders of the ovaries associated with pregnancy and the post-partum period - To be familiar with image-guided therapeutic approaches in severe post-partum bleeding - To have an in-depth understanding of the differential diagnoses in pregnant patients with symptoms of an acute abdomen (maternal and obstetrical) - To be familiar with the principles and quantitative parameters of MR pelvimetry - To be familiar with the principles of foetal MRI - To understand the added value of hybrid imaging compared to other imaging modalities in the female reproductive system